 We rely on information systems to obtain, process, analyze, and manage data, as well as to facilitate the manufacture and distribution of inventory to and from our facilities.
 We receive, process, and ship orders, manage the billing of and collections from our customers, and manage the accounting for and payment to our vendors.
 We also manage our production processes with certain industrial control systems.
-We have a formal process in place for both incident response and cybersecurity continuous improvement that includes a cross-functional Cybersecurity Oversight Committee.
-Members of the Cybersecurity Oversight Committee update the Board quarterly on cybersecurity activity, with procedures in place for interim reporting if necessary.
-Our cybersecurity program, led by our Chief Information Security Officer, is based on industry recognized frameworks and takes a multifaceted approach to protecting our network, systems, and data, including personal information.
+We have a formal process in place for assessing, identifying, and managing material risks from cybersecurity threats, which is based on industry-recognized frameworks and takes a multifaceted approach to protecting our network, systems, and data, including personal information.
 We deploy a wide range of protective security technologies and tools, including, but not limited to, encryption, firewalls, endpoint detection and response, security information and event management, multi-factor authentication, and threat intelligence feeds.
 In addition, we use an information security risk management approach that includes monitoring security threats and trends in the industry, analyzing potential security risks that could impact the business, partnering with industry recognized security organizations, and coordinating an appropriate response should the need arise.